cewing/training.gotg/source/extending.rst

 .. class:: incremental

-* Before making **any** changes to buildout.cfg, you must **always** stop any systems that are running in the buildout
+* Before making **any** changes to buildout.cfg, you must **always** stop any systems within the buildout that are running.

-* Running buildout changes executable code
+* Running buildout changes executable code.

-* If a system is running, and you change (or remove) the code that it uses, **bad things happen**
+* If a system is running, and you change (or remove) the code that it uses, **bad things happen™**.

 Stopping Plone
 --------------